Highlander Research and Education Center: Appalachian issues

 In the 1960s and 1970s, Highlander focused on worker health and safety in the coalfields of Appalachia.
-Its leaders, including its former president Mike Clark, played a role in the emergence of the region's environmental justice movement.
-It helped start the Southern Appalachian Leadership Training (SALT) program, and coordinated a survey of land ownership in Appalachia.
-In the 1980s and 1990s, Highlander broadened their base into broader regional, national, and international environmentalism; struggles against the negative effects of globalization; grassroots leadership development in under-resourced communities.
-Beginning in the 1990s, became involved in LGBT issues, both in the U.S. and internationally.
-Youth-focused organizing is another aspect of Highlander's work.
+The school's leaders, including president Mike Clark, played a role in the emergence of the region's environmental justice movement.
+Highlander helped start the Southern Appalachian Leadership Training (SALT) program, and coordinated a survey of land ownership in Appalachia.
+In the 1980s and 1990s, Highlander expanded into broader regional, national, and international environmentalism; struggles against the negative effects of globalization; and grassroots leadership development in under-resourced communities.
+Beginning in the 1990s, became involved in LGBT issues, both in the U.S. and internationally, and in youth-focused organizing.

-Community-based and participatory research

-Highlander programming oftentimes incorporates community-led or participatory research projects.
-This approach can be traced back to Myles Horton and other founding figures in their mission to encourage communities to trust in and learn from their own experiences.
+Methodology: Popular Education and Participatory Research

+Highlander's educational method emphasizes hands-on learning, collective problem solving, and connecting literacy to civic activism.
+Workshops attracted individuals seeking to improve their communities, utilizing role play techniques to rehearse public meetings and voter-registration.
+Literacy lessons were taught around practical texts like voter-registration forms and constitutional rights to prepare students for civic participation.
 In the 1970s, Highlander staff began to plan and facilitate participatory projects surrounding topics that are often complex for non-expert audiences such as environmental risk and corporate land ownership.
 This work has continued through collaborations that prioritize building relationships and networks so that people with shared stakes can find themselves in conversation with one another.

-Popular education

-In line with its stated mission of "supporting [peoples'] efforts to take collective action to shape their own destiny," many Highlander projects incorporate popular education strategies.
-Popular education, which draws on the experiences and knowledges of a group of people, is often linked to participatory research initiatives.
-Highlander uses popular education tactics to develop shared leadership and to emphasize the expertise of lived experiences.
+Highlanders strategic approach is best explained by popular education, a form of participatory research which draws on the lived-experiences and knowledge of individuals.
+Instructors treat students as partners and focus on practical, community-focused learning.
+The goal of this teaching style is to equip the community with the resources and skills necessary to make a sustainable difference.

 Since 2000

-Current focuses of Highlander include issues of democratic participation and economic justice, with a particular focus on youth, immigrants to the U.S. from Latin America, African Americans, LGBT, and poor white people.
-Highlander's work with immigrants focuses on uplifting immigrant and refugee leaders at local, state, and national levels.
+In the 2000s, Highlander concentrated on issues of democratic participation and economic justice, with a focus on youth, immigrants to the U.S. from Latin America, African Americans, LGBT, and impoverished whites.
+Highlander has worked on uplifting immigrant and refugee leaders at local, state, and national levels.
 Their work with immigrant rights focuses on highlighting intersectionality with other social movements and increasing the presence of the US South in the movement.

 In 2014, the Tennessee Preservation Trust placed the original Grundy County school building on its list of the ten most "endangered" historic sites in Tennessee.